 1. Training, and not just for new employees.

-Getting them off to the right start is great, but you shouldn’t stop there.
+Getting employees off to the right start is great, but you shouldn’t stop there.
 Continued training is essential to refresh your staff’s memory and encourage good behavior.
 It helps reinforce what they already know, remind them of what they’ve forgotten, and even encourage them to get back into the habits they may have given up on.

 2. Keeping an eye on everyone and everything.